turbot/steampipe-docs/docs/develop/using-ai.md

 ---
-title: Using AI
+title: Using AI for Plugin Development
-sidebar_label: Using AI
+sidebar_label: Using AI for Plugin Development
 ---

-# Using AI
+# Using AI for Plugin Development

 Creating new tables for Steampipe plugins with AI tools and IDEs works remarkably well.
 At Turbot, we develop plugin tables frequently and use AI for almost every new table we create.
 We've experimented with various approaches, including detailed prompt engineering, explicit guidelines, IDE rules and instructions, and complex workflows, but found that AI typically produces excellent results even without heavy guidance.